Chair and Professor: B. Williams (PhD), 450-3119

 The Department of Nursing is committed to educating students at the baccalaureate and graduate level to address evolving health care needs and to advance the practice of nursing in a ever-changing society.
 Graduates of the baccalaureate program have the theoretical base in nursing and related disciplines and the skills, both interpersonal and technological, required for practice and have the foundation for graduate study.

 The professional program requires a minimum of six full semesters during the last three years of the student's degree studies.
-It includes both classroom work and clinical learning experiences in a variety of central Arkansas health care agencies, institutions, and communities.
+It includes both classroom work and clinical and simulated learning experiences in the Simulation Center and in a variety of central Arkansas health care agencies, institutions, and communities.
 Students are responsible for their own transportation to and from clinical experiences.

 Upon successful completion of the program, the student is awarded a Bachelor of Science in Nursing (BSN) degree and is eligible to apply to take the Registered Nurse (RN) licensing examination (NCLEX-RN).
 Based on Arkansas State Board of Nursing rules and regulations, eligible students are allowed to apply to take the Practical Nurse (LPN) licensing examination (NCLEX-PN) after successfully completing the junior year of the major.

 Per state law, persons convicted of certain crimes will not be eligible to take the RN or LPN licensure examination.
 For more information and a list of crimes refer to www.arsbn.org/, Nurse Practice Act, chapter 3, section 17-87-312.

 LPN to BSN, RN to BSN, and RN to BSN/MSN tracks are available for students already licensed to practice nursing based on the Arkansas Nursing Articulation Model.
 Visit uca.edu/nursing or contact the Department of Nursing for information.
 The RN-BSN and RN-BSN/MSN tracks are available on-line.